45+ of the best post-Cyber Monday laptop deals right now—HP, Lenovo, Apple, Dell - NewsBreak

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-Cyber Monday 2022 is over, but you can still find last-minute deals on top-tier laptops from the best brands—HP, Lenovo, Dell, Apple, Razer and more.
-Buy a slim ultrabook, capable gaming PC or Chromebook for school from Amazon , Best Buy , Walmart and other retailers .
+Cyber Monday 2022 is over, but you can still find deals on top-tier laptops from the best brands—HP, Lenovo, Dell, Apple, Razer, MSI and more.
+Buy a slim ultrabook, powerful gaming PC or Chromebook for school from Amazon , Best Buy , Walmart and other retailers .
 Below are the top laptops still on sale after Cyber Monday, so read on to snag the cheap computer you've had your eye on.
 But hurry, they won't last much longer!

-► Cyber Monday 2022: Cyber Monday might be over, but these sales are still live

-►The 40+ best Cyber Monday deals you can still get under $100: Shop Amazon, Solo Stove, Nike, Fire TV

 Don’t miss a good deal on Cyber Monday and beyond.
 Sign up for Reviewed’s Perks and Rec newsletter to stay in the know about the best holiday savings Sunday through Friday.

-Updated 5:00 p.m.
-EST: We're still checking on all the lingering laptop deals from Apple, HP, Lenovo, ASUS and more.
-Check back often to see what is still around post-Cyber Monday 2022. — Jonathan Hilburg, Reviewed
+Updated 12:1 p.m.
+EST: We're still checking on all the lingering Black Friday and Cyber Monday laptop deals from Apple, HP, Lenovo, ASUS, MSI and more.
+Check back often to catch today's flash sales! — Jonathan Hilburg, Reviewed

 Featured post-Cyber Monday laptop deals